IBM/telco-network-cloud-drivers/content/reference/deployment-model.md

 Production is the final environment this should be commensurate with the projected near to medium timescale requirements of the specific deployment.
 The number of assembler's and their complexity both in terms of the number of resources and ultimately the projected number of LM transactions it will perform will determine how large it should be.

-A production environment should leverage the High Availability (HA) in ALM.
-This will typically mean over provisioning the number of instances deployed for each ALM service.
+A production environment should leverage the High Availability (HA) in TNCO.
+This will typically mean over provisioning the number of instances deployed for each TNCO service.

 ## Resource Managers

 The [Resource Manager](/installation/resource-manager/rm-overview/) (RM) acts as an intermediary between LM and the individual VIMs supporting the infrastructure in which LM managed resources are deployed.
-A resource manager may only service a single ALM instance.
-That is; An RM should be deployed with access to the Kafka instance used by ALM and Elastic Search filebeat is configured to pull the set of logs for its LM environs.
+A resource manager may only service a single TNCO instance.
+That is; An RM should be deployed with access to the Kafka instance used by TNCO and Elastic Search filebeat is configured to pull the set of logs for its LM environs.
 Therefore care must be taken to ensure valid pairing.
 Failure to do so can result in anomalous behaviour.

 At least one RM must be deployed and [onboarded/registered](/reference/resource-manager/attach-to-lm) with LM for any assembly design or instantiation to function.